atishaitawade/rbsreva/README.md

 # rbsreva
-This is about rbs and reva
+This is about rbs and reva university